Britt Dekker: Television

+Dekker and Ron Boszhard won the Favoriete Zapp duo award at the 2025 Zapp Awards.
+She was one of the team captains in the 2025 quiz show Hart tegen Hart presented by Harm Edens.
+Dekker and Klaas van Kruistum presented the 2026 Zapp Awards.

+Film

 In 2019, Dekker played the role of Megan in the adventure film Whitestar.
 It was her film debut.
 She also played Megan in the 2022 adventure film Silverstar.
 The film won the Golden Film award after having sold 100,000 tickets.
 In that same year, she also played a role in the film De Club van Sinterklaas en de Race Tegen de Klok.
 This film also won the Golden Film award.

-Dekker presented the quiz show Britt's Beestenbende, with questions about animals, in 2019 and 2020.
-In the show, two teams compete against each other and the team captains were Tim Douwsma and Défano Holwijn.
-The show was nominated for a 2020 Zapp Award in the category Favoriete Jeugdprogramma.
-It was her debut presenting a television studio show.
-In 2019, Dekker was one of the team captains in the show Te leuk om waar te zijn presented by Buddy Vedder.

-Wendy van Dijk and Britt Dekker presented the second season of the singing talent television show We Want More in 2021.
-Since 2022, she presents the television show CupCakeCup.